CleverTap/clevertap-xamarin/docs/DotNet MAUI/Usage-Android.md

 }
 ```

-For more advanced features, refer to the [Android Advanced Features](https://developer.clevertap.com/docs/android-advanced-features) documentation for detailed guidance and inspiration
+For more advanced features, refer to the [Android Advanced Features](https://developer.clevertap.com/docs/android-advanced-features) documentation for detailed guidance and inspiration.